-Objective.
+- Objective.
 The objective of an extraordinary administration is to restructure a large insolvent company.
-There are two types of extraordinary administration proceedings:
+The process is managed by the Ministry of Productive Activities (Ministero delle Attività Produttive) (Ministry) and supervised by the Bankruptcy Court.
+There are two types of extraordinary administration proceedings: - Prodibis proceedings.
+These proceedings were introduced in 1999 under Legislative Decree number 270/99; and

-- Prodibis proceedings.
-These proceedings were introduced in 1999 under Legislative Decree number 270/99. - Marzano proceedings.
+Marzano proceedings.
 These proceedings were introduced in 2003 by Legislative Decree number 347/2003.